material-components/material-components-android/docs/components/FloatingActionButton.md

 `app:fabSize` will be ignored, unless the custom size is cleared via the `clearCustomSize` method.

+If you'd like to use the small FAB, apply one of these style attributes:

+*   `?attr/floatingActionButtonSmallStyle`
+*   `?attr/floatingActionButtonSmallPrimaryStyle`
+*   `?attr/floatingActionButtonSmallSecondaryStyle`
+*   `?attr/floatingActionButtonSmallTertiaryStyle`
+*   `?attr/floatingActionButtonSmallSurfaceStyle`

 If you'd like to use the large FAB, apply one of these style attributes:

 *   `?attr/floatingActionButtonLargeStyle`